faraday-fm/faraday/README.md

 </h1>

-**Faraday** is a powerful, terminal-based file manager designed for efficiency and ease of use.
+**Faraday** is a powerful, web-based file manager designed for efficiency and ease of use.
 With its intuitive dual-pane interface, Faraday offers a seamless experience for navigating and managing files and directories.

 ## Features